capuccino26/RNAseq/README.md

   12.2.
 Normalization for RPKM (reads per kilobase per million of reads mapped) through *[gatk](https://github.com/broadinstitute/gatk/releases)*
 - [ ] **13.
 Quantification through *[BedTools](https://github.com/arq5x/bedtools2)***

+  The RAW data is used for quantification, not the normalized through RPKM, which is used for statistical purposes only.

 - [X] **14.
 Differential expression analysis through *[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)***

 <div align="center">